tonyyxliu/CUHKSZ-CSC4005/project4/README.md

         return out
 ```

-We already define **all functions** you need in the MLP in `ops.cpp` file.
+We already define **all functions** you need in the MLP in `ops_sequential.cpp` file (Also for OpenAcc Version).
 Also, the brief introduction and parameters for function are in `ops.hpp`.

 Complete the code and use these function to do MLP training in `mlp_sequential.cpp`.

 ## Task2: Accelerate MLP with OpenAcc

 First, copy your code in `ops_sequential.cpp` and `mlp_sequential.cpp` to OpenAcc version code!
+We have hint in code files for what you need to change for different sub-task.

 ### 2.1 Accelerate with Kernel